 BONPOINT reserves the right to refuse any orders or shipments if the Customer has exceeded the ceilings set out herein, if there is an open dispute with the Customer, if the Customer has an outstanding amount on a previous order, or if the financial institution declines the payment by card.
 The Customer guarantees that they have the necessary permission to use the payment method selected at the time of order placement.
-If the bank declines the payment, the order will automatically be canceled, and the Customer will be notified by email.
+If the bank declines the payment, the order will automatically be cancelled, and the Customer will be notified by email.

 Customers are advised that they should retain their order summaries.

 Order data are stored in the information systems of BONPOINT and its partner bank.
 Those companies’ records are considered to constitute proof of all transactions on the Website between the parties.

 BONPOINT warrants that the encryption methods and services used to secure the transactions have received authorization or have been reported, in accordance with current legislation.

 For any orders confirmed by 10 am, Monday to Friday (excluding holidays), BONPOINT undertakes to ship the products the same day.
 Orders are shipped by La Poste Colissimo and UPS carriers:

 Colissimo Pick Up and Post Office